tomasantunes/main-wiki2/The Problem/Problem 1 Answers.md

 - Nobody cares about that shit.
 This is basic stuff we need to to get an app done.
 - This is all automatic.
 I don't need you for anything.
 - You're such a crybaby.
+- You're nothing but a beggar.
+If the quality is not enough, do more to earn it.